2020 Petrichor Prize finalist

 I was born in an insular community in rural North Carolina into a family of storytellers.
 When family and friends gathered, stories were told, and small moments took on larger meaning and portent.
 The whole of it was imbued with and made extramundane by the singsong cadence of Appalachian folk speech, a Scottish-flavored Elizabethan English ferried through the generations and across the American landscape by colonial ancestor settlers, from Pennsylvania, to the Appalachian Mountains, to the Piedmont.

-In Garden of the Dead, a 1960s freak car accident sets in motion a series of events that will forever change the lives of the book’s central characters.
+In Loving the Dead and Gone, a 1960s freak car accident sets in motion a series of events that will forever change the lives of the book’s central characters.
 The novel explores the transformative power of death and how tragedy can bind people together even more lastingly than passion.
 I’m fascinated with how people can experience the same event in utterly different ways.
 The story found seed in my first memory, a family misfortune, much of which, I would only learn as an adult, was the fiction of a three-year-old shaped by the character of my childhood and all that came after.

 This fictive world, put in motion by what Tobias Wolff refers to as “the catalyst of memory,” is told through the small lens of the intimate dramas of rural characters struggling to understand themselves and others.
 Exploring the potency of simple emotional stories, I search for the profound in the everyday and explore the constellation of emotion in the dynamics within family and community.